jaraxasoftware/devops-sysops-questions/README.md

 * Can you describe your workflow when you create a script?
 * What is GIT?
 * What is puppet/chef/ansible used for?
-* What is Nagios/Zenoss/NewRelic used for?
+* What is Nagios/Grafana/NewRelic used for?
-* What is Jenkins/TeamCity/GoCI used for?
+* What is Jenkins/Cloudbees/CircleCI used for?
 * What is the difference between Containers and VMs?
 * How do you create a new postgres user?
 * What is a virtual IP address?
 What is a cluster?
-* How do you find shared library dependencies?
 * What are the advantages/disadvantages of script vs compiled program?
 * What are the important aspects of a system of continuous integration and deployment?
 * How would you enable network file sharing within AWS that would allow EC2 instances in multiple availability zones to share data?